 2) Adapt and tailor content/courses for the Chinese market

-Ensuring you have a Chinese version of your site optimised for Chinese search engines is important.
+Ensuring you have a Chinese version of your site optimized for Chinese search engines is important.
 The content must be translated into simplified Mandarin Chinese.

 The most widely searched branches of education on Baidu are English, Business, Management, International Relations and Mathematics, focus on these and traffic generated toward your site will be higher.

-You can also emphasise the inclusivity of the course by including images of other Chinese students in your promotions.
+You can also emphasize the exclusivity of the course by including images of other Chinese students in your promotions.

 3) Social Media in China : just powerful

-Just like anywhere else in a developed society, social media in China is integral to the individual’s life, especially for the younger generation, and in regards to education it is especially important.
+Just like anywhere else in a developed society, social media in China is integral to the individual’s life, especially for the younger generation, and in regard to education it is especially important.

 Utilizing social networking platforms such as ‘WeChat’ or ‘Weibo’ in order to sell products and services is a key part of any digital marketing strategy in China.
 The education sector must also take advantage of these communication channels